ThomasRohde/PyBCM/README.md

    - Adjust visualization settings through the settings menu
    - Customize colors for different capability levels
    - Configure layout parameters

+4. **Archimate Export**
+   - File > Export to Archimate to save as .archimate file
+   - Compatible with Archi and other Archimate modeling tools
+   - Preserves layout and hierarchy
+   - Capabilities are exported as Archimate Capability elements
+   - Includes descriptions and relationships
+   - Color-coding is preserved in the diagram

 ### Advanced Features